Preparing for your examinations

 - If you have any query during the examination, raise your hand to attract the attention of the invigilator then ask.

 - Invigilators cannot help you with how to answer questions or what the questions mean – you have to read the question and decide how best to answer it.
 If you are not sure, have a go!
 You don’t get marks for leaving the answer blank.

 You are expected to provide your own equipment.
 This must include BLACK pens, pencils, ruler and eraser.
 For Science, Maths and Business Studies this may include a calculator and a protractor and compass.
 You will be informed by your subject teacher what equipment you need to bring to their exam.

-• Mobile phones, I-Pads, mp3 players and smart watches are banned from all exam venues.
+- Mobile phones, I-Pads, mp3 players are banned from all exam venues and all watches must be removed and handed in.
 If you are found in possession of any of these or we find one left in your bag during an examination you are breaking JCQ regulations and a malpractice report will be sent to the exam board.
 This usually results in you being disqualified from that examination and possibly any subsequent examinations with that exam board.

-• You must notify school by 8:15 on the day of your exam – 01709 542147 giving as much information as possible.
+- You must notify the school by 8:15 on the day of your exam – 01709 542147 giving as much information as possible.
 If necessary we can seat you in an alternative room.